material-components/material-components-web/packages/mdc-drawer/README.md

 > The `mdc-drawer-scrim` next sibling element is **required**, to protect the app's UI from interactions while the modal drawer is open.

+### Responsive Drawer

+ There is currently no dedicated material component for responsive drawers.
+This [responsive drawer example](https://glitch.com/~material-responsive-drawer) demonstrates a suggested solution for a drawer that dynamically switches between the permanent variant and the modal variant based on screen width.

 ## Style Customization

 ### CSS Classes